Requirements for the Major and Minor in Information Systems (ISE)

 - ISE 320 Information Management

-Four additional upper-division ISE courses, including ISE 475.
-Note: ISE 475 may be repeated once, but only one completion of the course will count towards the ISE upper division elective requirement.
+Four additional upper-division ISE courses.
+Note: ISE 475 may be considered among the ISE upper-division electives, but may only be counted once towards the ISE upper-division elective requirement.

 B. Mathematics Courses